 - Have used the funds to keep the business going or allowed available funds to be paid to other creditors.

+This requirement does not necessarily require a person to do something reckless or fraudulent with the trust fund moneys.
+For example, a responsible person that uses the trust fund moneys to pay rent for the business or pay employees’ salaries can be liabile.
+A responsible person that uses trust fund moneys to pay for life saving medical treatments could be liable to.
+All that is required is that the person knew about the tax liability and directed money to pay anybody instead of the IRS.
 The issues presented in determining who the responsible person is and whether or not willfulness exists depends upon the facts and circumstances in each case.
 If the taxes are not paid, the IRS will be looking for someone to penalize.
 It may be you.

 If the IRS is planning to assess the Trust Fund Recovery Penalty against you, or if they have already assessed the penalty against you: